napframework/nap-docs/app/manual/01_gettingstarted.md

 Overview {#getting_started_overview}
 =======================

-In this tutorial we're going to create a new NAP application that renders a rotating textured cube to a window.
+In this tutorial we're going to create a new NAP application that renders a textured cube to a window.
+The rotation speed of the cube can be controlled with a slider.
+Instruction videos are provided to guide you through the individual stages.
+Upon completion you will have a better understanding of working with NAP, hopefully something clicks!
+It takes about 1 hour to complete.

 ![](@ref content/gs_result.gif)